 We buy Akadama, mostly the Ibaraki brand, cheaply in different qualities and packages directly in Japan.
 We are happy to pass this price advantage on to you.
-Irrespective of the favourable price, Akadama is highly recommended as a bonsai substrate.
+Irrespective of the favourable price, Akadama is highly recommended as a substrate.
 It's got everything a good bonsai soil needs.

 - Root cells need oxygen.
 The good permeability of the Akadama bonsai soil brings air into the ground